 The SkyHub Supports many Internet Linking Modes.
 Please note, all of the modes below require an amateur radio license to operate.
 This is a basic look at primary linking systems and internet connections.
 Individual descriptions of the system components are below.
 The diagram represents only part of what may be connected at any time.

 Due to the scale and number of repeaters on the system we cannot show them all in this diagram.
 This is meant to give an understanding of how SkyHubLink is connected to other repeaters and system capabilities.
 All modes with the exception of Wires-X are connected together thru the Main Server Hub via system software.
 Wires-X is joined into the system via the YSF node radio that stays connected to 448.350 as seen in the upper right hand of this diagram.
 Because Fusion (C4FM) and YSF (C4FM) are the same digital modulation scheme, they can talk to each other, thus linking Wires-X into SkyHubLink.
+Wires-X, due to Yaesu’s linking system, cannot be directly linked to other modes, so a bridge must be used.
 CLICK HERE to see the diagram of the inner workings of the SkyHubLink server.

 AllStar – 46079